-- · One or more map sheets. - A set of cardboard counter playing pieces. - Boxed games include a handful of wooden pieces.
-These may be used to represent the higher Formations, but all games come with cardboard counters representing the same pieces. - A number of player aid cards with charts and tables for the resolution of game routines. - A Standard Rules book (called Fighting Instructions) containing basic rules for the series.
-(This volume). - An Exclusive Rules book or set of booklets specific to each game, containing rules and scenarios pertaining to the theatre covered. - · An historical commentary. - Dice are not included; a minimum of ONE (1+) 10-sided die will be required.
+- One or more map sheets. - A set of cardboard counter playing pieces. - Boxed games include a handful of wooden pieces.
+These may be used to represent Flotillas and Dummies, but all games come with cardboard counters for the same pieces.
+WARNING: the wooden pieces are small, and not digestible (except, it has been reliably reported, by the breed of dog known as a Lab).
+Keep them away from small children and pets. - A number of player aid cards with charts and tables for the resolution of game routines. - A Standard Rules book (called Fighting Instructions) containing basic rules for the series.
+(This volume). - An Exclusive Rules book or set of booklets specific to each game, containing rules and scenarios pertaining to the theatre covered. - An historical commentary. - Dice are not included; a minimum of ONE (1+) 10-sided die will be required.